-Morphine patches are actually fentanyl patches, but the names are used interchangeably in the US.
+Morphine patches are fentanyl patches, but the names are used interchangeably in the US.
 They are a painkiller available by prescription only that are used to relieve or reduce moderate to severe chronic pain.

 Risks Associated With Using Morphine Patches

-Common side effects of morphine patches are becoming highly lethargic or apathetic, redness or itching in the location of the patch application, periods of intense nausea and vomiting, uncontrollable sweating even when the temperature doesn’t warrant it, noticeable confusion, uncoordinated actions and movement, and painful, irregular bowel movements, or black stool.
+Common side effects of morphine patches are becoming highly lethargic or apathetic, redness or itching in the location of the patch application, periods of intense nausea and vomiting, uncontrollable sweating even when the temperature doesn’t warrant it, confusion, uncoordinated actions and movement, and painful, irregular bowel movements, or black stool.
 These are the most commonly experienced side effects and are likely to be experienced in some form by most people who use morphine patches.

 Addiction Potential for Morphine Patches

-When the dosage tapers off from the last patch, those who are addicted will find that the withdrawal symptoms often set in after only a few hours without a new dose.
+When the dosage tapers off from the last patch, those addicted will find that the withdrawal symptoms often set in after only a few hours without a new dose.
 This will frequently lead to another patch being applied and the user building another cycle of use, reward, and withdrawal symptom avoidance.

 How to Get Help if Addicted to Using Morphine Patches

-By detoxing safely, and working on enhanced coping methods to support their recovery going forward, those recovering from addiction to morphine patches can have chances of successful recovery that they never thought were possible before.
+By detoxing safely and working on enhanced coping methods to support their recovery going forward, those recovering from addiction to morphine patches can have chances of successful recovery that they never thought were possible before.

 Infinite Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial guidelines and medical review policy.